bjoern-sellnau/vaccine/README.md

 $ vaccine create <project-name>
 ```

+The template used can be overriden by having a directory at
+`~/.vaccine/template`.
+Then that directory will be copied as the new project.

+If an executalbe exists at `~/.vaccine/template/post_create`, it will be called
-Initializes a skeleton library in the current directory of the given
+after the copy takes place.
+The current directory is the new project's
-name.
-Same as above except it doesn't create a new directory.
+directory.

+### Copy the basic template to ~/.vaccine/template ###

+The template being used if `~/.vaccine/template` does not exist can be copied
+into that location with this command:

 ```
-$ vaccine init <project-name>
+$ vaccine template
 ```

+As described above, this template will be copied into a new project's
+directory, and then `post_create` will be executed (if it exists).

+### Create minimal component.json ###

-Initializes an example component.json:
+Initializes an example component.json.
+This is taken from the same template
+as used in `$ vaccine create`.

 ```
-$ vaccine component.json
+$ vaccine component.json    # or:
+$ vaccine vaccine.json
 ```

 FAQ